BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 名称  |  简介
 ---- | ----
+[Package.swift - Manual](http://blog.krzyzanowskim.com/2016/08/09/package-swift-manual/)| Here is documentation for SPM manifest file Package.swift.
+I couldn't find a list of possible configuration values for Package.swift, so I created one, for future reference.
+I put here all available settings, with examples of use.
-[The secret life of types in Swift](https://medium.com/@slavapestov/the-secret-life-of-types-in-swift-ff83c3c000a5#.yq90g5bq9)| swift team 员工写的关于swift 类型的讲解文章。
+[structs and mutation in swift](http://chris.eidhof.nl/post/structs-and-mutation-in-swift/)|structs and mutation in swift [The secret life of types in Swift](https://medium.com/@slavapestov/the-secret-life-of-types-in-swift-ff83c3c000a5#.yq90g5bq9)| swift team 员工写的关于swift 类型的讲解文章。
 [enums as configs](http://www.jessesquires.com/enums-as-configs/)|enums as configs [Rejected Swift Proposals](http://chris.eidhof.nl/post/rejected-swift-proposals/)| What we can learn from the rejections